ctrlsill/schedulers-page-replacement-algorithms/README.md

 - number of current cycle
 - currently running process PID and time left to end of its execution
 - list of already terminated processes

-- when all of generated processes end its execution, program prints out summary of its execution:
+When all of generated processes end its execution, program prints out summary of its execution:

 - total cycles
 - average waiting time
 - logs

+# Memory Page Replacement Algorithms Details